BYLAWS & MISSION STATEMENT ARTS AND COMMUNICATION MAGNET ACADEMY PARENTS & TEACHERS ORGANIZATION, INC.

 ARTICLE 5: OFFICERS, DUTIES AND ELECTIONS

-5.1 The officers of the organization shall be President, VP Communications, VP Operations, Secretary, Treasurer, and Fundraising Coordinator.
+5.1 The officers of the organization shall be President, VP Communications, VP Operations, Secretary, Treasurer, Members at Large, and Fundraising Coordinator.
 Any officer position may be filled by two people who share the duties of the office.